The First Owner’s Reference

 Industry consensus is that refit projects routinely run 30 to 50 percent over original quoted scope, with poor specification and weak project management the dominant drivers.
 Dockwalk documented a 600 percent overrun on a 1967 Camper & Nicholsons refit (USD 1 million budget, USD 6 million actual, an extreme case but illustrative).
 Contingency reserves practitioners build reflect this: 10 to 15 percent for known scope, 15 to 20 for opened-up vessels, 20 to 25 for first-time-opened older hulls.

-The 30 to 50 percent overrun is not a project management failure.
-It is the empirical expectation against an initial scope built on imperfect information.
+The 30 to 50 percent overrun is what the work actually costs against an initial scope built on imperfect information, not a project management failure.
 A yard quote based on visual inspection cannot anticipate everything that will be found when the deck is opened, the engine room stripped, or the bilges scrubbed.
 The question is not whether the refit will run over, but by how much, and whether the contract and owner-side representation contain it within reason.

-A well-managed refit at a competent yard with experienced owner-side representation typically lands within 10 to 20 percent of original quote.
-A poorly-managed one lands at the extremes.
-The variance is mostly explained by the quality of the owner's representation.
+A well-managed refit at a competent yard with experienced owner-side representation typically lands within 10 to 20 percent of original quote, while a poorly-managed one lands at the extremes; the variance is mostly explained by the quality of the owner's representation.

 Two yard models, both worth understanding

-There are two structural models in the refit market and the difference between them shapes everything that follows.
-Full-service yards take the project on as a single contract, manage the trades in-house, and deliver the yacht at an agreed milestone.
-Service yards (also called marina yards or non-full-service yards) provide the facility, the haul-out, and the infrastructure, while the owner contracts the trades directly through the project manager.
-The same metre of dock can be billed very differently depending on which model is in use.
+Two yard models shape everything that follows.
+Full-service yards take the project as a single contract, manage the trades in-house, and deliver at an agreed milestone.
+Service yards (also called marina yards) provide the facility, haul-out, and infrastructure, while the owner contracts the trades directly through the project manager.
+The same metre of dock is billed very differently between the two.

-STP Palma (Servicios Técnicos Portuarios), in the Port of Palma de Mallorca, is the best-known example of the service-yard model.
-Owners and their project managers contract the trades (paint, mechanical, electrical, joinery) directly with the resident specialists; STP provides the haul-out, the hardstand, and the perimeter services.
-The model rewards experienced project management and tends to suit owners who want full visibility of every contract line.
+STP Palma (Servicios Técnicos Portuarios), Port of Palma de Mallorca, is the best-known service-yard example.
+Owners and their project managers contract paint, mechanical, electrical, and joinery directly with resident specialists; STP provides the haul-out, hardstand, and perimeter services.
+The model rewards experienced project management and suits owners wanting full visibility of every contract line.
 Lauderdale Marine Center and parts of Marina Port Vell Barcelona operate on similar lines.

 Full-service yards (MB92, Pendennis, Lusben, Astilleros de Mallorca, Amico & Co, Rybovich) carry the integration risk and price for it.
 Service yards (STP, LMC, Marina Port Vell, sections of Astilleros de Mallorca) shift integration responsibility to the owner-side team and are typically less expensive at the line-item level for owners with capable project management.
-Neither model is structurally better.
-The right one depends on the buyer’s representation, the scope of the project, and the buyer’s tolerance for direct contract management.
+Neither model is inherently better; the right one depends on the buyer's representation, the project scope, and the buyer's tolerance for direct contract management.

 Refit yard capacity in 2026